About studying abroad

 Information Collection

-When considering studying abroad, first check the website of your graduate school and inquire with the department in charge of international exchange.
-This is because, as a general rule, students are required to complete the study abroad procedures through their graduate school.
-Some graduate schools have their own agreements with overseas universities, and these universities are often chosen as study abroad destinations where students can research fields close to their own specialization.
-If you are looking for general information about studying abroad rather than specific study abroad programs, you can visit the Go Global Center in the East Wing of the Faculty of Science Building 1 on Hongo University, or the Globalization Office on the first basement floor of 21 KOMCEE West on Komaba University
+When considering studying abroad, first check the website of your graduate school and inquire with the international exchange department.
+This is because, as a general rule, students are required to complete the study abroad application process through their graduate school.
+Some graduate schools have their own agreements with overseas universities, and these universities are often chosen as study abroad destinations where students can research fields related to their major.
+If you are looking for general information about studying abroad rather than specific programs, you can visit the Go Global Center in the East Wing of the Faculty of Science Building 1 on Hongo University or the Globalization Office on the first basement floor of 21 KOMCEE West on Komaba University.

 What can you gain from studying abroad?